Michael Slauson, Chief Counsel

 The Oregon TITAN Fusion Center (OTFC) processes information related to threats in order to detect, prevent and respond to criminal and terrorist activity.
 The center is staffed by the Criminal Justice Division and works in conjunction with federal, state and local law enforcement agencies.
 The center produces threat assessments and bulletins about officer safety, general crime, terrorism and analytical case support.
 The center also provides important training to law enforcement agencies, businesses and first responders.

-High Intensity Drug Trafficking Area (HIDTA) Investigation Service Center and Watch Center
+High Intensity Drug Trafficking Area (HIDTA) Investigative Support Center and Watch Center

-The HIDTA Investigation Service Center and Watch Center is a multi-agency center that promotes, facilitates and coordinates the exchange of information related to drug trafficking in Oregon, and provides analytical case support to Oregon’s designated HIDTA counties.
+The HIDTA Investigative Support Center and Watch Center is a multi-agency center that promotes, facilitates and coordinates the exchange of information related to drug trafficking in Oregon, and provides analytical case support to Oregon’s designated HIDTA counties.
 The Watch Center also provides tactical analytical support to law enforcement officers throughout Oregon.